 Main Content

-The Summer Social Justice Internship is a program that offers students a $4,000. stipend to practice turning their passion for change into action by serving in a non-profit setting.
-Students will develop and apply desirable work skills, practice active listening and effective communication, and gain leadership experience.
-Guided by the needs and direction of the community partner, you will contribute to real-world solutions for a more just future.
-In addition to working at the site location, the internship includes attending UW Tacoma workshops with faculty and staff about how to practice community engagement with a liberatory approach built on cultural humility and an critical equity lens.
+The Summer Social Justice Internship is a program that offers students a paid opportunity to turn their passion for change into action by serving in a non-profit setting.
+Students will develop and apply desirable work skills, improve active listening and effective communication, and gain leadership experience.
+Guided by the needs and direction of the community partner, UW Tacoma students will contribute to real-world solutions for a more just future by learning to observe, listen, reflect and serve.
+In addition to working at the site location, the internship includes attending workshops with faculty and staff in the Center for Equity and Inclusion about how to practice community engagement with a liberatory approach built on cultural humility and a critical equity lens.

-- All UW Tacoma students are encouraged to apply.
+- All UW Tacoma rising sophomores, juniors and seniors are encouraged to apply.
 The application process includes an interview with the program coordinators and potential community partners for matching.

 - Space is limited.
 Students will be selected by the Office of Equity Inclusion staff and each nonprofit representative based on merit and career alignment with the mission and goals of our community partners.